As the Fed plans to 'raise and hold,' new projections may show the cost

 Data released Thursday showed the Fed's preferred measure of inflation was 6% in October, a drop from September's 6.3% rate and the lowest this year but still triple the Fed's 2% target.

-"It will take substantially more evidence to give comfort that inflation is actually declining.
-By any standard, inflation remains much too high," Powell said.

-Employment data on Friday will estimate payroll growth for November, another important piece of information for policymakers who feel prices are unlikely to fall until job and wage growth slow.
+The employment data released Friday showed little evidence of change there either.

-The economy has been adding an average 407,000 jobs per month this year.
-Though the pace dipped under 290,000 from August through October, and analysts expect a figure as low as 200,000 new jobs added for November, it is still above the 183,000 added monthly in the decade before the pandemic.
+The economy has been adding an average 392,000 jobs per month this year.
+Though the pace dipped to 277,000 from August through November, that is still above the 183,000 added monthly in the decade before the pandemic.

 PROJECTIONS WAY OFF THE MARK

 Fed projections have raced through the year to catch up with reality.
-As of last December, the median projection by officials was that their policy rate would end 2022 at just 0.9%, with the preferred inflation measure falling to 2.6% - an implicit bet that inflation would in part ease on its own.
+As of last December, officials projected the policy rate would end 2022 at just 0.9%, with the preferred inflation measure falling to 2.6%.
 The highest individual fed funds projection was just 1.1%.

-They were off by a factor of four.
-With the expected half-point increase at the next meeting, the policy rate will end the year in a range between 4.25% and 4.5%.
+That was off by a factor of four: With the expected half-point increase at the next meeting, the policy rate will end the year in a range between 4.25% and 4.5%.

 Powell this week acknowledged the difficulty forecasting in an environment still roiled by the pandemic and its after-effects.

-But there's also little choice as the central bank ends its headlong drive to "frontload" rate hikes to tighten borrowing and credit conditions - the mechanism through which the Fed tries to change the course of the economy - and begins, as Powell described it, to "feel" the way to a stopping point.
+But there's also little choice as the central bank ends its headlong drive to "frontload" rate hikes with larger rate hikes and begin, as Powell described it, to "feel" the way to a stopping point.

 As of September, the Fed narrative still included a benign outcome of continued growth, steady progress on inflation, and an unemployment rate rising less than a percentage point, to 4.4% at the end of next year from the current 3.7% - what some have referred to as an "immaculate disinflation" coming at little cost to the real economy.